-- 1. Development and maintenance of a Long Range Transportation Plan (RapidTRIP2040 currently in progress) - 2.
+- 1. Development and maintenance of a Long Range Transportation Plan (RapidTRIP2035) - 2.
 Development and maintenance of a Transportation Improvement Program (TIP) - 3.
 Review of specific transportation and development proposals for consistency with RapidTRIP2035 - 4.
 Coordination of transportation decisions among local jurisdictions and state agencies - 5.
 Development of an annual work program